targetingsnake/A3-Antistasi/How to build.md

 * click options
   * add to `List of files to copy directly` this line `*.p3d;*.paa;*.hpp;*.sqf`
   * click the tree dots next to `Path to project folder` and navigate to the repository's `A3A` folder
-  * optionaly add a path to a `.biprivatekey` for signing, this allows you to leave key verification on for dedicated server testing
+  * optionally add a path to a `.biprivatekey` for signing, this allows you to leave key verification on for dedicated server testing
 * back in the main window, add a source directory, this will be in turn each addon folder in `repository -> A3A -> addons -> {folder to build}`
 * and add a destination folder, this would be for example `repository -> build -> @A3A -> addons`
 * ensure for testing that it dosnt binarize the files